Serious head injury in cycling accident

-Paul Brown from Thompsons Solicitors and secretary of Headway Wearside said: “Joanne’s life has been turned upside down because of the MoD’s failure to provide her with a cycle helmet on the day of the accident when the conditions were potentially treacherous.
+A brain injury lawyer from Thompsons Solicitors, said: “Joanne’s life has been turned upside down because of the MoD’s failure to provide her with a cycle helmet on the day of the accident when the conditions were potentially treacherous.
 Had she been wearing a helmet her injuries would have been significantly reduced or even avoided.

 “Joanne’s experience is a strong argument that everyone should be wearing cycle helmets whilst riding a bike and in particular children, who are more vulnerable to falling off their bikes.”

 Injured on the roads?
 Help and compensation is close at hand.